crystal-leesj/alfred-v1/README.md

 ``USE `alfred` ``

 Thus there is no need to execute this command first.
 Executing the script will setup the required tables, columns, and constraints.
+If the database name is something other than "alfred", the scripts will need to be modified accordingly.

 ## Running the program
 To run the program, make sure you have a recent version of Node.js installed.